Teacher Professional Learning

-Explore phenomenon-based learning via virtual experiences with Queens Botanical Garden!
-The focus of this course is providing successful science experiences for students of varying backgrounds.
-As we examine the ins and outs of soils and how things sprout, we’ll explore our own and our students’ identities.
-You’ll leave this course having learned additional science content as well as methods for engaging and supporting students from traditionally marginalized populations.
-By the end of the class you will have backwards planned a unit of either phenomenon-based or problem based instruction that you can use in your classroom.
+Explore phenomenon-based learning with staff from Queens Botanical Garden!
+The focus of this course is providing successful science experiences that allow your students to incorporate their identities.
+We’ll examine the ins and outs of soils and of Flushing, NYC, while exploring our own and our students’ identities and how they relate to learning.
+You’ll leave this course having learned additional science content as well as methods for engaging and supporting students from some traditionally marginalized populations.
+By the end of the class you will have backwards planned a unit of either phenomenon-based or problem-based instruction that you can use in your classroom.

 Workshops for Groups of Teachers

 To request a workshop for eight or more teachers, please CLICK HERE.

 If you are an individual teacher looking for a workshop, please email [email protected].

 Our educators provide custom programs for your educators’ needs.
 Sample topics include: